Mughal conquest of Bengal

-The Mughal invasion of Bengal was an invasion of the Sultanate of Bengal, then ruled by the Afghan Karrani dynasty, by the Mughal Empire from 1572 to 1576.
-After a series of intense battles, the Mughals eventually defeated the Sultanate of Bengal in the Battle of Raj Mahal in 1576, and annexed the region into their empire as the province of Bengal.
+The Mughal conquest of Bengal was a series of campaigns against the Sultanate of Bengal, then ruled by the Afghan Karrani dynasty, by the Mughal Empire from 1574 to 1666.
+The Mughals initially defeated the Sultanate of Bengal in the Battle of Raj Mahal in 1576, but the annexation of the region into their empire as the province of Bengal took in the subsequent periods.

+The conquest of Bengal, along with the contemporaneous Roshani movement in the frontier Kabul Subah, are considered the fourth phase of the Mughal–Afghan Wars.

 Background

 Before the Mughal conquest, Bengal was a flourishing region ruled by the Afghan Karrani dynasty.
 The dynasty had established its control over Bengal in the mid-16th century, after the decline of the Sur Empire.
 The Karrani rulers maintained a relatively strong hold over the region, fostering trade and cultural development.

 Bengal was known for its fertile land, which supported extensive agriculture, and its strategic location along the Bay of Bengal, which facilitated trade with various parts of Asia, including the Middle East, Southeast Asia, and China.
 The region's wealth and prosperity made it a coveted prize for the Mughal Empire, which was expanding its territories under the leadership of Emperor Akbar.

 However, the Karrani dynasty faced internal strife and political instability, weakening its ability to defend against external threats.
 This period of vulnerability provided an opportune moment for the Mughal Empire to launch its military campaigns and bring Bengal under its control.